 [node:title] [node:field_people_bio_last_name] | [site:name]

-I have an M.A. and Ph.D. in Philosophy from York University and a Ph.D. in Semiotics – the name given by John Locke for Philosophy of Signs -- from the University of Quebec in Montreal, where I studied with the Peirce-Wittgenstein Research Group and was an Adjunct Researcher for the Canada Research Chair in the Theory of Knowledge.
-I did my Post-Doctoral work at the University of Helsinki, where I collaborated on a project called Diagrammatic Mind: Logical and Cognitive Aspects of Iconicity.
-Before coming to KPU, I taught at York University and Trent University.
+Dr. Marc Champagne has a M.A. and Ph.D. in Philosophy from York University and a Ph.D. in Semiotics – the name given by John Locke for Philosophy of Signs -- from the University of Quebec in Montreal, where he studied with the Peirce-Wittgenstein Research Group and was an Adjunct Researcher for the Canada Research Chair in the Theory of Knowledge.
+Dr. Champagne did his Post-Doctoral work at the University of Helsinki, where he collaborated on a project called Diagrammatic Mind: Logical and Cognitive Aspects of Iconicity.
+Before coming to KPU, he has taught at York University and Trent University.

 Areas of Interest